aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 - ``--input INPUTS``  Input file locations to copy in the :guilabel:`input/` workspace directory.

-- ``--run``  Start running the pipelines right after project creation.
+- ``--execute``  Execute the pipelines right after project creation.

 .. warning::
-    The pipelines are added and will be running in the order of the provided options.
+    The pipelines are added and will be executed in the order of the provided options.

 `$ scanpipe add-input --project PROJECT <input ...>`
 ----------------------------------------------------